Felix Delattre

 Costs

-One of the bid advantages of this law is to establish a mechanism for the status to control maximum rates for Internet services [article 10,3].
-The private sector has failed in offering justifiable rates, resulting that Nicaraguan has one of the most elevated costs for this kind of communication in comparison with other countries in Central America.
+One of the big advantages of this law is to establish a mechanism for the state to control maximum rates for Internet services [article 10,3].
+The private sector has failed to offer justifiable rates, resulting in Nicaragua having some of the highest costs for this type of communication compared to other Central American countries.
 A regulation is necessary and it would be very positive if this in reality lead to “encourage the reduction of the costs for the use of broadband services” [article 3,5].

 Nicaraguan Domains